mkffl/mkffl.github.io/_posts/2022-03-02-Decisions-Part-3.markdown

 The reliability diagram left us looking for the size of area D, which corresponds to the additional cost of making a decision using miscalibrated scores.

-Applied Probability of Error (APE) and the related metrics consist of evaluation tools for systems that output llr scores.
-They enable us to not only estimate the size of area D, but to do so across all application types, plus other useful information, all on one graph.
+Applied Probability of Error (APE) and the related metrics, are evaluation tools for systems that output llr scores.
+They provide an estimate of the size of area D for all application types and other useful information, all on one graph, which supports go/no-go decisions and system selection (if there are multiple competing options).

-This information then enables go/no-go decisions, and to choose the best performing system among multiple competing options.

 Below is the APE plot for the reference system built with Recognizer 1, which is simply an SVM followed by a logit transform in an attempt to get LLR-like scores, using a separate evaluation sample.
 The dark red line is the expected performance of the system, aka the DCF.
 Given an application type located on the x-axis, the difference between DCF and minDCF is the cost of miscalibration.